 Catherine Lafferty, Katłįà (Kat-lee-ah) grew up in Yellowknife, Northwest Territories where she was primarily raised by her grandmother who taught her to be respectful of the land and to practice and appreciate her culture and traditions.

 Katłįà's writing career started off at a young age when she was hired to write for the local newspaper "The Yellowknifer" in which she still contributes to today.
-Katłįà has received recognition for her writing in recent years winning the Sally Manning Award for her poem "Full Circle" in 2018 and being longlisted for the CBC Poetry Prize, she has also had the pleasure of writing and recording music with Juno Award winner Leela Gilday and has had the opportunity to work with many other influential Indigenous artists including Leanne Simpson and Richard Van Camp who have provided their guidance and mentorship.
+Katłįà has received recognition for her writing in recent years placing third in line for the Sally Manning Award for her poem "Full Circle" in 2018 and being longlisted for the CBC Poetry Prize, she has also had the pleasure of writing and recording music with Juno Award winner Leela Gilday and has had the opportunity to work with many influential Indigenous literary icons including Tracey Lindberg, Leanne Simpson and Richard Van Camp who have provided their guidance and mentorship.

-In addition to her many artistic endeavours, Katłįà will be attending the Indigenous Juris Doctor program at the University of Victoria this fall.
+In addition to her many artistic endeavours, Katłįà is in her second year of the world renknowned Indigenous Juris Doctor/Common Law program at the University of Victoria.